-Think in Manaus, for Amazon tours.
 The easiest way to get a quick and satisfactory experience of the Amazon begins with a flight to Manaus.
-If you want a good tropical hotel, or a tropical resort, think in this city.

-Don't worry about the organization of local Amazon tours before arriving to Brazil.
-Once in Manaus, you can easily arrange plenty of trips, through your hotel and local agencies: visits to treks of the rainforest, to «caboclo settlements», to water lilies, to the meeting of the waters (a huge natural phenomena, developed for more than six miles, just a few miles outside Manaus, showing the birth of the official named Amazon river through the confluence of the waters of the Negro river - with its darker and much heavier waters – with the quicker and silver waters of Solimoes river), etc.
+Once in Manaus, you can easily arrange plenty of trips through your hotel and local agencies: visits to rainforest trecks, to caboclo settlements, to water lilies, or the meeting of the waters (a huge natural phenomenon, just a few miles outside Manaus: the birth of the Amazon river through the confluence of the waters of the Negro river - with its darker and much heavier waters with silverish waters of Solimoes river)...

-Though humid and wet, the Amazon - as Brazil, in its whole - is not as hot as often imagined.
-There are very hot days in the dryer season, that can turn your Amazon tours less agreeable, but average temperature ranges from 23-33º C (73-92º F).
-Near the river, at night, the temperatures can even drop significantly.
-There are cold nights, on the wetter places.
+Though humid and wet, the Amazon - as much of Brazil - is not as hot as often imagined, though there are very hot days in the drier season that can turn your Amazon tours less agreeable.
+Even so, average temperatures range from 23-33 C (73-92 F) and, near the river and other wet places, the temperatures can even drop significantly at night.

-The average daytime temperature in the rainy season is in the mid-80º F (30º C), with a fall of 10 to 20º F (7 to 12º C) at night.
-In the dry season the average temperatures are 5º F (2-3º C) higher.
-Those are, of course, only references for central regions as Manaus.
+The average daytime temperature in the rainy season is in the mid-80 F (30 C), with a fall of 10 to 20 F (7 to 12 C) at night.
+In the dry season the average temperatures are 5 F (2-3 C) higher.
+Those are, of course, only references for central regions like Manaus.

-Though precipitation varies significantly within the Amazon (near the Andean region, in the eastern zones of Amazon, precipitation doubles Manaus region) it is usual to consider two distinct periods: the rainy season, and the dry season.
+Though precipitation varies significantly within the Amazon (near the Andean region, in the eastern zones of Amazon, precipitation is the double of Manaus region) it is usual to consider two distinct periods: the rainy season and the dry season.

 For other non-central regions the calendar should be anticipated (southern regions) or postponed (northern regions) one to two months.